 Running USA numbers indicate there are over 650 marathons, 1200 half marathons, and 2500 10Ks.
 These numbers don't even take into account the numerous 5Ks, triathlons, terrain-type races, and charity walks.

-During this explosion of growth, we have also been witness to an hightened sense of concern for runner safety and emergency preparedness.
-The International Institute of Race Medicine, which started out with a small group of medical professionals interested in addressing this problem, realized that we needed to match the industry's growth – an industry that goes well beyond the borders of the United States.
+During this explosion of growth, we have also been witness to an heightened sense of concern for runner safety and emergency preparedness.
+The International Institute for Race Medicine, which started out with a small group of medical professionals interested in addressing this problem, realized that we needed to match the industry's growth – an industry that goes well beyond the borders of the United States.

 As you will see in the various aspects of our website, the IIRM has a primary mission: to provide a central site of information for those interested in providing the safest possible environment for our athletes.

 Our industry has no set standards of care, no means of collecting information and data, and no educational component to assist all levels of medical professionals, working or volunteering at these events.
 By no means is this website complete.
 What you are seeing is only the beginning.
 Future improvements rely on continued input from our members and others willing to share information.
-If you have ideas for educational components that you feel should be included on, we'd love to hear from you (firstname.lastname@example.org).
+If you have ideas for educational components that you feel should be included, we'd love to hear from you at firstname.lastname@example.org.

-We look forward to working with you to improve our industry and the well-being of runners!
+We look forward to working with you to improve our industry, expand educational outreach, and protect the well-being of runners!

 Chris Troyanos, ATC